Best Time to Visit Cornwall Coast Path and Ocean

 Driving to Cornwall from London takes 5-7 hours, depending on traffic.
 Expect 7-9 hours driving from Manchester.

-Travel to Cornwall by Daytime Train
+Travel To Cornwall by Daytime Train

-Trains connect Cornwall to many major cities in England and can be a quicker and less stressful journey than driving.
 Travel time by train is just over 5 hours from London for direct daytime journeys.
 Expect just over 7 hours from Manchester, with a change in Birmingham.

-To find the best pricing and up-to-date timetables for train journeys across the UK, I always use Trainline.
+Travel Tip: To find the best pricing and up-to-date timetables for train journeys across the UK, I always use Trainline.

 Night Riviera Sleeper Train Between London and Cornwall

-If the travel time is putting you off the idea of visiting Cornwall, consider taking the Night Riviera train service from London Paddington to Penzance.
 This sleeper service departs Paddington at 23:45 (23:50 on Sundays) every night other than Saturdays.
 The train arrives in Penzance the next morning at 08:00 (08:49 for Sunday departures).

-Travel to Cornwall by Plane
+Travel To Cornwall by Plane

 It is possible to fly to Newquay in Cornwall if you’re short on time.
 Budget airlines also make this trip, so it’s often cheaper than you might expect.
+On a recent search I found flights from London Stansted to Newquay for only $30 each way.

 Check flight times and availability with WayAway.
 This flight aggregator checks across multiple sites to find the cheapest and most convenient flights.